 In 1936, the community galvanized to build a proper school.
 Those who could not afford to give money donated labor, timber and food for the workers, and a five room school, a model of excellence in the state, called Taylor Vocational High School, was completed where the Taylor Community Center now stands.
 Agriculture classes were taught there in addition to the regular curriculum, and a spacious farm building with classrooms and a shop was added to the school complex.
 A health center was built next to the school, constructed with volunteer and student labor.
 After World War II, the school offered classes for veterans in farming, canning, construction and livestock.
 This school operated until the 1960’s.

-By 1970, Taylor was considered a “declining small town” by geography scholars, and could well have become extinct, gone the way of other villages in Lafayette County, such as Springdale and Altus, which exist only as community names now.
+By 1970, Taylor was considered a “declining small town” by geography scholars, and could well have become extinct, gone the way of other towns in Lafayette County, such as Springdale and Altus, which exist only as community names now.
 Taylor was an Oxford backwater, located on a road that went nowhere, and home to mainly an aging population of farmers whose children were likely to move off when they were grown, so the population of Taylor dwindled.

 The 1970 census indicated the population to be 92, eight less than the 100 needed to remain an incorporated municipality, and in 1972 Taylor’s charter was revoked.
 In 1973, Taylor citizens, along with the help of State Representative Ed Perry, persuaded the Mississippi Legislature to lower this requirement to 92; as a result the municipal charter was restored.

 A special election was held and a new mayor and board of aldermen were elected.
 Their first order of business was to annex additional land area.
 In late 1973 the municipal boundary was moved to the present day location.
 This annexation increased the physical size of Taylor about ten-fold, while tripling the population.
-In 1974 this same administration purchased the Village Hall and the property where the park is located.
+In 1974 this same administration purchased the Town Hall and the property where the park is located.
 These two actions secured Taylor’s viability for the future.

 The Artist Community

 About this time something serendipitous happened.
-In the 1970’s real estate prices in Oxford began to rise, and several artists, looking for affordable housing, moved into Taylor, buying Victorian era fixer uppers and settling in to the village’s rustic lifestyle.
+In the 1970’s real estate prices in Oxford began to rise, and several artists, looking for affordable housing, moved into Taylor, buying Victorian era fixer uppers and settling in to the town’s rustic lifestyle.
 This peaceful atmosphere turned out to be the perfect setting for inspiring and allowing artists the tranquility they need to create, and more artists followed their colleagues to Taylor to live and set up shop.
 A natural gas pipeline running from Oxford to Water Valley passed through the town’s center, adding an incentive for potters to move here— industrial kilns run on gas.

 By the 1990’s, over a dozen artists and writers were calling Taylor home, including potters Obie Clark and Keith Stewart, sculptor Bill Beckwith and photographer Jane Rule Burdine.
 The line between native and newcomer became blurred.
 Farmers, artists, and an increasing number of refugees from city life live side by side in neighborly harmony, visiting on front porches, working together on the volunteer fire department, attending church, and raising families.

-In 1999 the first art gallery, Taylor Arts, was opened by husband and wife artist team Marc Deloach and Chris Schultz, and the village’s already burgeoning reputation as an out of the way arts mecca was cemented.
+In 1999 the first art gallery, Taylor Arts, was opened by husband and wife artist team Marc Deloach and Chris Schultz, and the towns already burgeoning reputation as an out of the way arts mecca was cemented.
 Pat and Jim Hamilton opened Taylor P.O.
 Gallery and Gifts in the old Post Office in 2006.
 Jim Hamilton’s family was among the first settlers here, and his father was the postmaster in that very building from 1959 to 1987.
 Located next door to Taylor Grocery, this unique shop offered work by local artists, fine antiques and jewelry.
 Tin Pan Alley Art and Antiques opened in Plein Air in 2008 and owners/artists Alice Hammell and Obie Clark sold their work and that of other area artists, as well as distinctive antiques and home décor.

 Restaurants and Service Station